ReallyJoshWright/http_server/README.md

 This is a learning experience that may result in a full fledged http server for C++.

+## Core Principles

+This library should be an abstraction layer with reasonable assumptions.
+It should be easy to modify.
+It should be easy to understand and not assume the user is incompetent, but promote knowledge of the internals instead of shielding them from it.

 ## Current system assumptions
 - You are on linux
 - You have ***make*** installed